 Business turnaround specialist John Treace offers his five best and most trusted tactics for taking businesses from the depths of despair to the heights of success.

-I have taken part in many business turnarounds in my career, and time and again noticed the same problems, regardless of whether the reason for the turnaround was a relatively minor situation or a reorganization after bankruptcy.
-Here are the five steps that need to happen during any major business adjustment and some of the pitfalls to avoid along the way.
+I have taken part in many business turnarounds in my career, and time and again I noticed the same problems, regardless of whether the reason for the turnaround was a relatively minor situation or a reorganization after bankruptcy.
+Here are five business turnaround strategy steps that need to happen during any major business adjustment and some of the pitfalls one needs to avoid along the way.
 While this article will focus on sales teams, these steps are of a universal nature and will apply to most departments within a company.

 1. Assessing the Situation